ToussaintJ/teklid-github-pages/_posts/2022-09-01-algorithms.md

 Recursion is a maze of algorithms, a realm where functions call themselves, creating intricate patterns.
 It's like venturing through a magical forest, each step leading deeper into the heart of the enchanted woods.

 ![Recursion Realms](/assets/images/recursion_realms.png)
-Generate the image of an algorithmic forest with functions calling themselves in recursion.

 ## Greedy Goblins: The Algorithmic Choice